F.A.Q.'s

 Not likely, but on a very windy day, you may get a little spray.
 We recommend to guests dress in warm layers.

-The length of the sail depends on the event, but typically guests are on the water for 45 minutes during a Family Sail Sunday or an hour and a half for a Group Sail.
+The length of the sail depends on the event, but typically guests are on the water for an hour and 15 minutes during a Family Sail Sunday or for two hours on a weekday sail.

 There is no cost for sailing with CRAB.
 However, we appreciate donations to help with the operational costs of our programs.